Leaders in US, Europe divided on response to surging virus

 In one of the most troubling outbreaks, 10 residents of a nursing home in northwest Kansas have died from the virus, health officials said.
 All 62 residents of the Andbe Home in Norton County, as well as an unspecified number of employees, have tested positive for the infection.

-The surge in new cases prompted a change of heart Monday from the mayor of North Dakota’s largest city, in favor of a mask mandate.
+The surge in new cases prompted a change of heart Monday from the mayor of Fargo, North Dakota, about a mask mandate.

-The dynamic contrasts sharply with Europe, where national officials are battling a similar spike with measures including new lockdowns and smart phone apps that track the virus’ spread.
+The dynamic contrasts sharply with Europe, where national officials are battling similar spikes with measures including new lockdowns and smart phone apps that track the virus’ spread.

 In Ireland, Prime Minister Micheal Martin announced a lockdown starting at midnight Wednesday that will close all non-essential stores, limit restaurants to carryout service and require people to stay within three miles (five kilometers) of their homes, while banning visits to other households.